Dr. Ronald Lett - CEO and Director of Curriculum Development

 Adrian Soltani - IT Support

 Adrian is responsible for the Canadian Network for International Surgery website.
 He completed his Social Media Marketing degree at British Columbia Institute of Technology in 2015.
-With over five years of experience in web development and internet marketing, he provides technical services for maintaining the existing website, editing content, debugging code, and redesigning web pages.
+With over five years of experience in web development and internet marketing, he provides technical services for editing content and debugging code.